Victor Gomes

 •For python, I reccomend "Think Python" or "Learn Python the Hard Way" depending on your style.
 I also suggest using jupyter labs.

 •For running experiments online, I suggest PennController for IBEX.
 I've run experiments with IBEX, psiturk, and self-hosting, and PennController has been the most beginner-friendly.
-I've yet to try _magpie (minimal architecture for the generation of portable interactive experiments), but will update with my experience if/when I do.

 •For LaTeX, this tool lets you draw a symbol and gives you the LaTeX code for it.